Motorcycle Hall of Fame

 The AMA Motorcycle Hall of Fame Museum is an offshoot of the American Motorcyclist Association, recognizing individuals who have contributed to motorcycle sport, motorcycle construction, or motorcycling in general.
-It also displays motorcycles, riding gear, and memorabilia in two floors of exhibits.
+It also displays motorcycles, riding gear, and memorabilia on two floors of exhibits.
 The American Motorcyclist Association board began planning the museum c.
 1998.

 The museum is located in Pickerington, Ohio, United States.